 We find that most rotisserie chickens from the store are well-seasoned and juicy.
 If we need a bunch of shredded meat for a dish and are in a hurry, a pre-cooked chicken is one of the best shortcuts around.
-Plus, we can use the leftover carcass to
+Plus, we can use the leftover carcass to make stock.

 We've covered a similar topic before, in this post: Eight Ways to Use Leftover Chicken.
 There are some great ideas in there, but we also wanted to revisit the subject matter since we're spending the month concentrating on Quick Weeknight Meals.